Right to counsel: Ethiopia

 The right to counsel is considered a constitutional right in Ethiopia.
 As per Article 20(5) of the Constitution of Ethiopia, "Accused persons have the right to be represented by legal counsel of their choice, and, if they do not have sufficient means to pay for it and miscarriage of justice would result, to be provided with legal representation at state expense."
 Ethiopia has public defender systems at both the federal and regional levels, however problems exist with public defense services being inadequate in some areas.
 A public defender can be assigned on request of the defendant or if the court so chooses.
 In addition to the public defender system, the Ethiopian judicial system also provides for private attorneys to offer pro bono representation to indigent defendants.
-Article 49 of the Federal Court Advocates’ Code of Conduct mandates that private attorneys must offer a minimum of 50 hours of legal representation for free or with minimum payment.
+Article 49 of the Federal Court Advocates’ Code of Conduct mandates that private attorneys must offer a minimum of 50 hours of legal representation for free or with minimum payment every year.